What you need to know about Earl Thomas' future with Seattle

 Why wouldn't the Seahawks pay him?

 Thomas turns 29 in May.
-Calling him beat up would be an overstatement, but at the same time, he hasn't been the indestructible iron man he was at the start of his career when he didn't miss a game for his first six and a half seasons.
-He's missed seven starts since then, including two this past season because of a hamstring injury.
+Calling him beat up would be an overstatement, but at the same time he hasn't been the indestructible iron man he was at the start of his career when he didn't miss a game for his first six and a half seasons.
+He's missed seven starts since, including two this past season because of a hamstring injury.
 He was also frequently listed on Seattle's injury report last season because of knee and Achilles issues.

 Could Seattle just let him play out his final year?